Practice

 • Successfully applying under s9 Arbitration Act 1996 for a stay of proceedings in favour of arbitration.

-• Acting as sole counsel for the sixth to eighth defendants in Union Bank of India v Velocity LLC and Ors (2022), a claim for $2.5 million brought by the claimant bank in the DIFC Court.
+• Acting as sole counsel for the successful sixth to eighth defendants in Union Bank of India v Velocity LLC and Ors (2022), a claim for $2.5 million brought by the claimant bank in the DIFC Court.

 • Oscar Trustee Limited v MBS Software Solutions Limited BVIHC (COM) 2021/0022: led by Sharif Shivji KC in a dispute concerning the ISDA Master Agreement;